phaag/nfdump/README.md

 as a drop-in replacement.
 This may change in future and older legacy programs may be removed.
-You can convert any old files from nfdump-1.6 to nfdump-1.7 format by reading/writing files: __./nfdump -r old-flowfile -y -w new-flowfile__
+You can convert any old files from nfdump-1.6 to nfdump-1.7 format by reading/writing files: __./nfdump -r old-flowfile -y -w new-flowfile__ Please not, that only __nfdump__ may read older flow files.
+All other programs relay on the new file format. for compatibility, Nfsen specific binaries such as nfprofile and nftrack are still available with nfdump-1.7 but may be removed in future.

 ### Improvements
 A lot of old code has been removed and rewritten for Nfdump-1.7.